-Contact the attorneys at Scott & Medling today to begin building your defense.
+Contact the homicide lawyers at The Law Offices of Roger Scott today to begin building your defense.

 Homicide, as it is stated in the Florida statutes, is defined as the unlawful killing of a human being when perpetrated from a premeditated design to effect the death of the person killed or any human being.